gvwilson/sdxpy/src/parse/index.md

 ### Character Sets {: .exercise}

-Modify the parser so that expressions like `[xyz]` are interpreted to mean "match any one of the characters 'x', 'y', or 'z'".
+Modify the parser so that expressions like `[xyz]` are interpreted to mean "match any one of those three characters".
 (Note that this is a shorthand for `{x,y,z}`.)

 ### Negation {: .exercise}

-Modify the parser so that `[!abc]` is interpreted as "none of the characters 'a', 'b', or 'c'".
+Modify the parser so that `[!abc]` is interpreted as "match anything *except* one of those three characters".

 ### Nested Lists {: .exercise}